Skip to content

 When to Use C++ and Which Features to Use

-When C++ Is Worth It
+When is C++ Worth the Effort

-Code reuse requirements are another important consideration.
-If your project needs to reuse components across multiple product lines, or if there are many similar but not identical functional modules, C++'s template mechanism can truly flex its muscles—it can generate type-safe code at compile time with zero runtime overhead.
-Compared to the "generics" cobbled together with macros and void* in C, C++'s approach is both safe and elegant.
+Code reuse demand is also an important consideration.
+If your project needs to reuse components across multiple product lines, or has a large number of similar but not identical functional modules, C++'s template mechanism can be powerful—it generates type-safe code at compile time with zero runtime overhead.
+Compared to the "generics" cobbled together by macros and void* in C, C++'s solution is both safe and elegant.

-When C Remains the Better Choice
+When C is Still the Better Choice

 Classes and Encapsulation